Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 • Delete B/G roll

-• Check the current position of Green (MySQL 8.0) and take note
+• Check the current position of Green (MySQL8.0) and make a note of it.

 • Assuming the service maintenance has been lifted, run some update queries.

-• To perform the switchback, stop writing to the database again using service maintenance mode, etc.
+• To perform the rollback, stop DB writing again using service maintenance mode, etc.

 • Check the current position of Green after writing has stopped

-• Get the Green binlog (operate on an Ope server with MySQL Client installed)
+• Obtain the Green binlog (operate on an Ope server with MySQL Client installed)

 • The above script outputs a binlog file to /tmp on the ope server.